ljonka/ezmlm-confirmmail/README.md

 # ezmlm-confirmmail
 Send confirmation mail for subscribe or unsubscribe to ezmlm mailinglist

-Place maillistapi.php to your webroot and change link in $strConfirmLink and other paths as needed on your server.
+Place maillistapi.php to your webroot, for most uberspace users default options should work out of the box.

 Usage: